SnapKit/SnapKit/README.md

 ```

 Also note in the first example we had to add the constraints to the superview `superview.addConstraints`.
-Snappy however will automagically add constraints to the appropriate view.
+Snap however will automagically add constraints to the appropriate view.

-Snappy will also call `view1.setTranslatesAutoresizingMaskIntoConstraints(false)` for you.
+Snap will also call `view1.setTranslatesAutoresizingMaskIntoConstraints(false)` for you.

 ## Not all things are created equal